Tackle wrong-way driving head on with 3D digital lidar technology

 Commonly used wrong-way detection systems face several significant challenges for accurate detection, environmental adaptability, system integration, and data analytics:

 • Radar and thermal imaging detection challenges: Radar's lower resolution and limited ability to capture fine details creates challenges as a wrong-way driving solution, especially when distinguishing between closely spaced vehicles on roads.
 Additionally, as radar’s emitted signals are material-dependent, it is difficult to separate objects with similar reflection characteristics.
 In contrast, thermal cameras can struggle to detect dark vehicles as their surfaces absorb more heat, resulting in minimal temperature contrast with the environment.
-Variations in material emissivity also play a role, as darker surfaces may emit less infrared radiation, further diminishing their thermal signature.

 • Environmental limitations: ITS that rely on cameras can struggle in poor lighting, adverse weather, and obstructed fields of view, affecting detection accuracy and leading to high rates of false positives and negatives.
 As many wrong-way driving collisions happen at night (see following section), it is crucial for detection systems to perform effectively in all lighting conditions.